igr/clmn-web/src/site/index.md

 ### > What about my co-workers?

-`Clmn` is a local app, sorry.
-Your tasks, only.
+`Clmn` is a local app, exclusive to your tasks only.

 ### > No due dates or calendar or...?

 No stars, important flags, priorities, sublists, even due dates, reminders, pomodoros... `Clmn` is not that kind of app.
-Instead, it is super simple on purpose: the less is more.
-You either dedicate to your tasks, or find an excuse :)
+Instead, it intentionally keeps things super simple: less is more.
+You either dedicate yourself to your tasks or find an excuse :)

 New features will be added very thoughtfully.